mossmax62/javascript-desafio-5/readme.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/mossmax62/javascript-desafio-5.git`
-2. Navigate to the project directory: `cd project-name`
+2. Navigate to the project directory: `cd javascript-desafio-5`
 3. Open the project locally in your browser: `open index.html`

 ## Usage